CovertLab/WholeCellEcoliRelease/docs/create-pyenv.md

 **Sherlock:** Sherlock is the Stanford scientific computing cluster.
 Outside the Covert lab, just skip our Sherlock notes.
 Inside the lab, look in `$PI_HOME/downloads/` and `$PI_HOME/installation_notes/` for downloaded software packages and notes on recompiling them as needed to install new packages, new libraries, and new Python releases for the team.

-**See Issue #931.** There are several degrees of freedom for installing OpenBLAS, numpy, and scipy which change the computed results.
+**See Issue #931.** There are several degrees of freedom for installing OpenBLAS, NumPy, and SciPy which change the computed results.
 We do not know how to set up environments to get consistent results across platforms.
+It's possible that a newer version of OpenBLAS (such as v0.3.15) fixes those problems.
-The simplest and fastest setup is to install numpy and scipy from binary "wheels" with their embedded copies of OpenBLAS.
-Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` does for building the wcm-runtime Docker Image.
+The simplest and fastest setup is to install NumPy and SciPy from binary "wheels" with their embedded copies of OpenBLAS.
+Still, there's a case for compiling OpenBLAS from source code and linking numpy and scipy to it, as `cloud/docker/runtime/Dockerfile` can do for building the wcm-runtime Docker Image.